What is Working for Women?

 Enable businesses to be a force for social good

-Businesses know how they are making a difference which results in employee retention and loyalty and improved business performance.
+Businesses know how they are making a difference which results in attracting new employees and retention and loyalty of existing employees and customers resulting in improved business performance.